johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final-runningorder: 0
   artist: "The Black Mamba"
   commentary: |
-    Whilst the timbre of The Black Mamba's lead vocalist is intriguing, this song is just *boring*.
+    Whilst the timbre of The Black Mamba’s lead vocalist is intriguing, this song is just *boring*.

     The central refrain – *love is on my side* – sounds more like a funeral dirge than a hopeful retort.
 A late electric guitar solo doesn't save it.